kpetras/MEG_Chicken/README.md

 # MEG_Chicken

-# EEG and MEG Data Classification Experiment
+# EEG and MEG artifact detection

-This repository contains the code and resources for an EEG and MEG data classification experiment.
-The experiment involves preprocessing EEG and MEG data, fitting Independent Component Analysis (ICA) models, preparing trials, and running an experiment with both control and experimental groups.
+This repository contains code and resources for an EEG and MEG artifact detection training program.
+Trainees can review and annotate data and receive immediate feedback on their choices.
+Trainers are encouraged to upload their own annotated data.

 ## Table of Contents